jwo/compass-bootstrap2.0-rails/README.md

 @import "bootstrap/responsive";
 ```

-I wish it were more interesting, but Chris Epstein made compass drop dead simple to integrate.
+I wish it were more interesting, but Chris Eppstein made compass drop dead simple to integrate.

 Props
 =====